The new campus is one of the largest Armed Forces Reserve Centers in the country.

 A by-product of the land being partially federal-owned and partially state-owned was that the buildings on each were subject to different codes.
 This necessitated a tremendous amount of organizational forethought and planning to ensure that all requirements and standards were met.

-The LEED Silver project incorporated several sustainable design strategies to reduce environmental impact.
+The LEED Silver facility uses several sustainable design strategies to reduce environmental impact.

-The project implemented stormwater quantity and quality control measures to protect adjacent sensitive receptors.
-This was crucial for mitigating the impact of runoff on the surrounding environment.
+The project implemented stormwater control measures to protect adjacent sensitive receptors—crucial for mitigating the impact of runoff.

 Enhanced commissioning ensured that all building systems functioned as designed.
 This helped optimize building performance and ensure long-term energy efficiency.